cousins.

 12 | Rock Badger

 Aka Hyrax, along with Sirenians (Nos.
-13–15) this species is most closely related to the elephant: it has two prominent tusk-like upper incisors, and the male does not sport his testicles externally but keeps them tucked away high in the abdomen.
+13–15) this species is most closely related to the elephant.
+They have two prominent tusk-like upper incisors, and the rock badger male does not sport his testicles externally but keeps them tucked away high in the abdomen.

 C13.jpg